 - a.
 GDP information

 - b.
-GDP growth rate

-- c.
 Inflation rate

-- d. exchange rates
+- c. exchange rates

-- e.
+- d.
 Oil price fluctuation

 The impact of these economic variables on the PD, EAD and LGD has been determined by performing statistical regression analysis to understand the impact changes in these variables have had historically on default rates and on the components of LGD and EAD.